emweb/wt/examples/feature/socketnotifier/README.md

 to monitor one or more sockets within a Wt application.

-If you need only to monitor networking sockets, then you can also use boost::asio, using the boost::asio service available from `WServer::ioService()`.
+If you need only to monitor networking sockets, then you can also use asio, using the asio service available from `WServer::ioService()`.

 How to run